No, We Don’t Live In A F%#*ing Simulation

 In spite of the ink spilt by people with advanced degrees on these concepts, the “simulation hypothesis” is cognitively empty.
 Neither a scientific hypothesis, nor a coherent philosophic theory, it is the simulation of an argument–what used to be called sophistry.
 It does nothing to help us think about the nature of reality.
 It only serves to weaken our sense that the difference between reality and dissimulation matters after all, and to distract us from the real threats posed by increasingly sophisticated, and automated, corporate control of information.
 If you want to really think about these issues, this course is for you.

-No, We Don’t Live In A F%#*ing Simulation is a three day seminar in which participants will learn to identify, critique and escape from the particular sophistry represented by the simulation hypothesis and its pseudo-philosophical cognates.
-There will be a short reading list for each day of the course, including representative samples of ‘simulation’ and ‘long-termist’ fabulism alongside actual arguments from contemporary science and the history of philosophy.
-Each session will consist of a 45 minute lecture, followed by a 45 minute discussion period.
-We will keep the group to between 25 and 35 participants to make in depth conversation among the whole group possible.
+No, We Don’t Live In A F%#*ing Simulation is an extended seminar in which participants will learn to identify, critique and escape from the particular sophistry represented by the simulation hypothesis and its pseudo-philosophical cognates.
+The course consists of three 45 minute lectures, followed by a 45-60 minute discussion period after each lecture.
+There is a short reading list that goes with each lecture, which includes representative samples of ‘simulation’ and ‘long-termist’ fabulism alongside actual arguments from contemporary science and the history of philosophy.

 Instructor Bios